ArmandoMIEEC/rusty_neuralnet/README.md

 <a name="code"></a>
 ## Code Structure
-This rust package includes two crates.
+This Rust package includes two crates.
 The neuralnet library crate provides a set of tools that allow for the creation of multi layered feedforward neural networks.
 The binary crate consists of the semester project itself, where I use the library I created to develop a 2 layer feedforward neural network that implements the XOR logic function based on 2 user provided inputs.

 <a name="lib"></a>